NunoSempere/time-to-botec/C-optimized/README.md

 ## To do

+- [ ] Use proper profiling tool to capture timing with 1M samples.
 - [ ] Update above with correct timing
 - [ ] Add Windows/Powershell time-measuring commands
 - [ ] Add CUDA?